-On Saturday 13 0ctober 2018 the car park of The Car Museum Club was bathed in glorious summer sunshine to welcome the teams taking place in the first Boucle Historique de Saint-Paul-de-Vence.
+The Car Museum Club car park and the gardens was bathed in summer sunshine to welcome the crews taking part in the « Historic Loop » of Saint-Paul de Vence.

 Very quickly, over coffee and pastries, discussions between classic and sports car enthusiasts began in a very friendly atmosphere.